alessbell/aless.co/content/blog/working-at-the-edge/index.md

 > There is one constraint: work at the edge of your programming capabilities.
 Which is to say: work on something that makes you a better programmer.

 Sounds simple enough!
-And, actually, RC asks you point blank about what you plan to work on during the application process, so you'd think I'd have this all figured out by now...
+And, actually, RC asks you point blank about what you plan to work on during the application process, so you'd think I'd have it all figured out by now...

 ---